rodrigocaldeira/rodrigocaldeira/README.md

 A: Oh my...
 Let me see...

-Languages: Elixir, Erlang, Golang, C#, Java, C/C++, PHP, Javascript
+Languages: Elixir, Erlang, Golang, C#, Java, C/C++, PHP, Javascript, Ruby, ...

-Databases: PostgreSQL, MySQL, MSSQL, MongoDB, Redis
+Databases: PostgreSQL, MySQL, MSSQL, MongoDB, Redis, ...

-Frameworks: Phoenix, Flutter, ReactJS, .netcore
+Frameworks: Phoenix, Flutter, ReactJS, Angular, Ionic, .netcore, RoR, ...

-It's really hard to tell everything.
-The real thing is, if I need to solve a problem using something that I don't know, I'm gonna learn it.
+Well, it's really hard to tell everything.
+The real deal is this: if I need to solve a problem using something that I don't know, I'm gonna learn it.

 **Q: So you are a FullStack dev, right?**

 A: No. Most of my knowledge is on backend realm.

+**Q: Do you contribute on open source/free software projects?**

+A: No.

+**Q: Why not?**

+A: Because I never needed it to and never had any problems with the projects I used.

 **Q: Where are working now?**